ROvACC/docs/training/DELIVERY.md

 The main objective of the Delivery position is to issue Departure Clearances.
 These are used to give instructions to the pilots immediately after take-off until they reach the en-route system.

-The Delivery controller (abbreviated DEL) is the one who verifies the Flight Plan (abbreviated FPL) - a document that the pilot files in the system so that ATC knows where the pilot intends to navigate their aircraft.
+The Delivery controller (DEL) is the one who verifies the Flight Plan (FPL) - a document that the pilot files with VATSIM so ATC knows where the pilot intends to navigate their aircraft.

 | Login Call Sign | Call sign | Frequency | ID |
 | :-------------: | :-------: | :-------: | :--: |